IT-REX-Platform/Wiki-EnPro-WS2020/wiki/The-Story-of-IT-Rex.md

 # The Story of IT Rex

+This document describes the overall story we want to tell in the IT-Rex platform.
+The Story of IT-Rex is designed to provide a logically consistent frame for individual gamification ideas.

 ## Abstract

 For every course a student subscribes to on the platform, they get one IT-Rex with a specific colour (colour is defined by the lecturer per course).
 [Optionally: different species of dinosaurs]